First Student has recognized a member of its safety team for her dedication to workplace safety, naming Suzanne Caldeira a 2016 Rising Star of Safety.

 “Her efforts to further engage others in this core value have helped us build upon our industry-leading safety processes,” Catapano said.

-Caldeira and other awardees will be recognized at the NSC Congress and Expo will be held in Anaheim, California, on Oct.
+Caldeira and other awardees will be recognized at the NSC Congress and Expo that will be held in Anaheim, California, on Oct.
 15-21.